-Today I am sharing some easy steps for better landscape pictures.
+Today I am sharing some easy steps to improve your landscape photography.
 Great results are not only connected to any special camera gear or an additional post processing software, it’s mainly about the photography itself.
 This article should help you to understand some basic rules, which have a great impact on your landscape photography.

-A lot of people call aspects like perspective, angle and depth as trivial basics.
+A lot of people declare aspects like perspective, angle and depth as trivial basics.
 But nevertheless, most of them are not even close to master these important parts of the pictorial design.
-So always keep in mind: Start from the bottom and work hard on your skills to achieve outstanding photographic results.
+Always keep in mind: Start from the bottom and work hard on your skills to achieve outstanding photographic results.

 The choice of the right perspective is one of the most important aspects to create atmosphere in a picture.
-There is no perfect angle for a great shot.
+There is not “one” angle to achieve the perfect shot.
 It highly depends on the personal style and the main goal of the photographer.

 Still, I highly recommend a low angle for landscape photography.
 It creates a visual connection to the foreground and offers the possibility to lead the viewers eye through the composition.